The Oops That Proves SEO Basics Still Matter (or the Upshot of Canonicalization Errors)

 With no obvious culprit, the SEO team began an audit of the technical basics.

 “Do we have that tag here?
 Yes.
 Did the title tag change?
 No,” Sylvain ticks off a mental list.
 “But when I checked the canonical tag?
-That’s when I saw that they were duplicates, and they were giving crawl bots different instructions.”
+That’s when I saw that there were duplicates, and they were giving crawl bots different instructions.”

-If it’s been a hot minute since you took SEO 101, here’s what that means: whenever you have multiple versions of the same page you add a canonical tag—a bit of HTML code that tells search engines which page is the “real” one.
+If it’s been a hot minute since you took SEO 101, here’s what that means: Whenever you have multiple versions of the same page, you add a canonical tag—a bit of HTML code that tells search engines which page is the “real” one.

 Illustration of self-referencing canonical tags via Spider-Man